Bill-Greatness/bill-greatness/README.md

 Glad you've found this repo, I come here, almost everyday!

 ## About Me ?
-- 🔭 I’m currently working on Nothing!
+- 🔭 I’m currently blending golang with stuff!
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning AWS and Golang
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Go routines and Docker
 - 💬 Ask me about JavaScript, React, Node and Life😄